bclover/real-world-functional-programming-book/gitbook/part5/tacit_programming.md

     )
 ```

-None of those functions are needed using lodash/fp, but we used them to be more clear.
+None of those functions are needed using lodash/fp, but we used them to be more clear in what the code does.
 So you don't have to memorize the function signatures, nor force those reading your code to memorize them too.
 You don't have to think because the functions clearly list their function arguments, and use adjectives to give you hints as to what they are and what they might return.
+In dynamic languages where there are no types to help you and intellisense in your IDE is of varying quality, being verbose like this can lead to much more readable code.

 Let's give a few more examples to see if you like it or not.
 Sometimes you'll just have to pick and choose where you use it.

 ## Validating Data

 Let's validate data using lodash/fp in a point and point-free styles so we can contrast them.
 Validating data in dynamic languages typically is saying "does it look like the Object I want?"
-Unlike typed languages where "it must be this type" whether at compile time or runtime, in dynamic languages, you're like "if it has a `then`, it's probably something that that acts like a Promise, so we can treat it like one in our system; good enough for government work!"
+Unlike typed languages where "it must be this type" whether at compile time or runtime, in dynamic languages, you're like "if it has a `then`, it's probably something that that acts like a Promise, so we can treat it like one in our system; good enough for government work!".
+You'll do this a lot when parsing data in API's.

 Our data: